FHAUKEM/Archipelago-DSP/worlds/dsp/docs/setup_en.md

 ### Mod Manager Installation

-> [!IMPORTANT]
+> [!NOTE]
-> If you can read this line, the `DSP_AP` mod is not yet available on mod managers.
-When it is, this notice will be removed and the docs updated.
+> When a new update of the mod is released, it takes a while for it to appear in the mod manager.
+If you can't find the mod, this is probably why.
+In that case, you can either wait, or install the mod manually.

+The [DSP Archipelago](https://thunderstore.io/c/dyson-sphere-program/p/Peasantsworth/DSP_AP/) mod is available on Thunderstore.
 To install the DSP Archipelago mod using a mod manager, follow these steps:

 1. Follow the installation instructions for the mod manager of your choice (for example, r2modman or Gale)
 1. Select Dyson Sphere Program in your mod manager